 5 Different Types of Social Proof that Drive Consumer Behavior

-Even if you haven’t formally studied behavioral science, you’ve probably used or been influenced by Social Proof.
-You can’t help it- our brains are wired to be influenced by other people.
-When we’re not sure what to do, we get our guidance by watching how others act.
+Even if you haven’t formally studied Behavioral Science or consumer behavior in marketing, you’ve probably used or been influenced by Social Proof.
+You can’t help it - our brains are wired to be influenced by other people.
+When we’re not sure what to do, consumer behavior in marketing repeatedly shows that we get our guidance by watching how others act.

 Using Social Proof correctly on your website can dramatically boost conversion and influence buyer behavior.
 But, using it wrong can set negative consequences in motion.
-Learn the key differences when using psychology in marketing so you can successfully influence consumer behavior.
+Learn about consumer behavior in marketing and know the key differences when using psychology in marketing so you can successfully influence consumer behavior.

 5 Types of Social Proof: